aljosaosep/ciwt/README.md

 0. Run the tracker eg. `CIWTApp --config %PROJ_DIR%/data/kitti_sample.cfg --start_frame 0 --end_frame 15 --show_visualization_2d --show_visualization_3d`
 0. Find a small sample of KITTI tracking dataset in `%PROJ_DIR%/data/kitti_sample` (left/right camera images, Regionlets detections, calibration files).

-## Citing

-If you find the tracker useful in your research, please consider citing:

-    @inproceedings{Osep17ICRA,
-      title={Combined Image- and World-Space Tracking in Traffic Scenes}, author={O\v{s}ep, Aljo\v{s}a and Mehner, Wolfgang and Mathias, Markus and Leibe, Bastian}, booktitle={ICRA},
-      year={2017}
-    }

 ## Remarks

 * Tracking modes
     * There are two tracking modes, `detection` and `detection_shape` (set via `--tracking_mode`, or set in the config)
-    * They perform similarly when evaluating MOTA in image-domain (KITTI eval. protocol), `detection_shape` provides significantly more precise localization in the 3D space.
+    * They perform similarly when evaluating MOTA in image-domain (KITTI eval. protocol), `detection_shape` provides significantly more precise localization in the 3D space while the `detection` mode is faster.

 * Data preprocessing
-    * Tracker needs disparity maps to run, `detection_shape` additionally requires 3D segments (generic object proposals).
+    * The tracker requires disparity maps to run, `detection_shape` additionally requires 3D segments (eg. generic object proposals, shipped with the tracker).
-    * When you run tracker for the first time, both will be computed on-the-fly, which will significantly slow-down the proc. time.
+    * When you run the tracker for the first time, both will be computed on-the-fly, which will significantly slow-down the proc. time.

 * External libraries
     * Tracker ships the following external modules: